 'Sensing Spaces' Exhibition

-In a ground-breaking new exhibition at the Royal Academy, renowned architects from six different countries have been commissioned to deliver pieces which evoke the natural ‘sense of space’ that we feel when entering new places or structures.
-Our technical expertise enabled these innovative forms to function within the constraints of a 17th century, listed building.
+In a groundbreaking exhibition at the Royal Academy, renowned architects from six different countries were commissioned to deliver pieces that evoke the natural ‘sense of space’ we feel when entering new places or structures.
+Our technical expertise enabled these innovative forms to function within the constraints of a 17th-century listed building.

 Grafton Architects used lightwells to shape the character of their space, splitting the areas into dark and light.
 As with all the pieces, their work is an experiment to determine the effects that contrasting spaces can have on moods.
 The darker area — with its overhanging ceilings, supported from the lightwell above — was quieter and more intimate, the lighter one rejuvenating.
 Since the architects wanted the structures to be hung, we had to work using a combination of digital modelling and empirical logic as the structures were hoisted up to ensure that the weight could be borne.